 OVERVIEW

-A cataract is a condition where the lens of the eye loses its clarity, becomes clouded and affects vision.
+A cataract is a condition where the lens of the eye loses its clarity, becomes clouded, and affects vision.
 Clouding causes the lens to become yellowish-brown in color.

 Types of Cataract